-A summary of the hybrid discharges achieved in JET is illustrated in an β_N versus ρ^ diagram
+A summary of the hybrid discharges achieved in JET is illustrated in an β_N versus ρ^ diagram (Fig.2).

-(Fig.3).
 It shows how JET can bridge the gap in ρ^ between devices like ASDEX Upgrade and DIII-D on one side and ITER on the other.
-The hybrid regime has also been attempted at higher toroidal field strength (3.1T and 3.4T) and with dominant ICRH heating [7].
-Provided that more power is available, future experiments are planning to explore the low ρ^ and high β_N region and demonstrate the hybrid regime for ρ^ reachable by ITER at low field.
+The hybrid regime has also been attempted at higher toroidal field strength (3.1T and 3.4T) and with dominant ICRH heating [6].
+Provided that more power is available, future experiments are planning to explore the low ρ^ region and demonstrate the hybrid regime for ρ^ reachable by ITER at low field.

+2.1.
 MHD STABILITY ANALYSIS

-The stability of the hybrid regime is the most attractive feature of this regime.
 For all toroidal field strength and triangularity, hybrid discharges show low level of magnetic fluctuations.
-Like in ASDEX Upgrade, low amplitude n=2, m=3 MHD activity is also recorded as confirmed by the mode analysis using poloidal and toroidal arrays of magnetic sensors the presence (Fig.4).
-There are often intermittent n=1, m=1 fishbones confirming that the q profile is close to 1 in the plasma core.
-The 3/2 mode is often accompanied by a 4/3 NTM destabilised by toroidal coupling as suggested by the opposite evolution of their amplitudes [8].
-The relative confinement reduction due to the 3/2 mode is modest and does not exceed a few percent [9].
-The small island size of NTMs (~2 to 4cm in JET), its core location (at about 30 to 40cm from the magnetic centre) and the lack of obvious triggering mechanism could explain this behaviour.
+There are often intermittent 1/1 fishbones confirming that the q profile is close to 1 in the plasma core.
+Low level of n=2 activity (Fig.1) is also recorded like in ASDEX Upgrade.
+The mode analysis using poloidal and toroidal arrays of magnetic sensors confirms the presence of a 3/2 NTM mode.
+This mode is often accompanied by a 4/3 NTM destabilised by toroidal coupling as suggested by the opposite evolution of their amplitudes.
+The relative confinement reduction due to the 3/2 mode is modest and does not exceed 10% [7].
+The small island size of NTMs (\sim 2 to 4 cm in JET), its core location (at about 30 to 40cm from the magnetic centre) and the lack of obvious triggering mechanism could explain this behaviour.
 The modest amount of bootstrap current is also a possible reason for this small size.
 The 3/2 NTM occurs in the L-mode phase prior to the main heating.
 In this phase the bootstrap current is small and the 3/2 mode can only be current driven.
-It is therefore probably triggered when the stability parameter Δ ' becomes positive in the q profile formation phase.
+It is therefore probably triggered when the stability parameter Δ becomes positive in the q profile formation phase.
 In the H-mode phase the 3/2 mode becomes an NTM as the bootstrap current becomes significant.
-This is supported by the dependence of the mode amplitude evolution with the plasma pressure (β_p) .

 The ELM activity affects the 3/2 mode NTM amplitude and resembles closely that of ASDEX Upgrade for both identity and similarity experiments.
 It is characterised by high frequency (~40Hz) type I ELMs.
-The loss of energy per ELM does not look better than for equivalent ELMy H-mode and therefore would be unacceptable for ITER.
+The loss of energy per ELM does not look better than for typical ELMy H-mode and therefore would be unacceptable for ITER.
 In future experiments, ELM mitigation techniques would be required to alleviate this problem.